 Sun-drenched Chile understands how it can switch from being a consumer of coal and gas to a producer of renewable energy.
 Solar and wind energy are booming and coal power plants are set to be phased out.
 With its more sustainable energy mix and fewer emissions, this Andean country is set to make a significant contribution to global efforts against climate change.

 Chile’s economy is growing and so too is the country’s demand for energy, which now stands at roughly 6 per cent per year.
 This is mainly due to energy-intensive copper mining in response to the huge spike in global demand: the South American country happens to have the world’s largest copper reserves.
-Until now, Chile has generated more than 60 per cent of its electricity from – largely imported – fossil fuels (40 per cent coal), putting it among the countries with the highest energy costs in all of South America.
+Until now, Chile has generated more than 60 per cent of its electricity from – largely imported – fossil fuels (40 per cent coal), putting it among the countries with the highest energy costs in South America.

 By switching to renewable energy and using energy-efficient technology, the Government of Chile seeks not only to make industry more competitive and to contribute to protect the climate.
 It also aims to reduce CO2 emissions by around one-third through to 2030 compared with 2007.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the Andean country in achieving these environmental and climate-related targets.

 A paradise for renewable energy

 Commissioned by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), GIZ and Chile’s Ministry of Energy calculated the country’s potential in terms of wind, solar and hydropower.
 Their conservative estimate puts it at over 1,900 gigawatts (GW) – ten times the installed power capacity in Germany.
 In a nutshell, ‘Chile is a paradise for renewable energy,’ says GIZ’s Rainer Schröer, who manages the energy programme on site in Chile.
 Made up of various individual projects, the programme is proving successful: Electricity produced by large photovoltaic (PV) plants has increased from less than 7 megawatts (MW) to more than 2,400 MW within five years.
 And wind farms are now generating five times more electricity than they did in 2014.